Sign In Register

 Is Fairfax a Good Place to Live?

-Based on current data, Fairfax receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, a highly educated population, a low poverty rate.
-Areas to be aware of include high housing costs, above-average unemployment.
+Based on current data, Fairfax receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, a highly educated population, abundant sunshine.
+Areas to be aware of include high housing costs, above-average unemployment, a high uninsured rate.
 Fairfax offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs